Australian leader calls China's graphic tweet 'repugnant'

 Australian leader calls China’s graphic tweet ‘repugnant’New

-WELLINGTON, New Zealand (AP) — Australia’s prime minister says a tweet by a Chinese official which shows a fake image of an Australian soldier appearing to slit a child’s throat is “truly repugnant.”
-The incident is further increasing tensions between the two nations, in a relationship that was already under strain.
-Prime Minister Scott Morrison says he’s seeking an apology from the Chinese government.
-The graphic image was posted Monday by Zhao Lijian, a spokesman for China’s foreign ministry.
-It shows a grinning soldier holding a bloodied knife to the throat of a veiled child, who is holding a lamb.
+WELLINGTON, New Zealand (AP) — Australia’s prime minister says a Chinese official’s tweet showing a fake image of an Australian soldier appearing to slit a child’s throat is “truly repugnant” and merits an apology.
+China said Monday there would be no apology.
+The incident is further souring already tense relations between the two nations.
+Prime Minister Scott Morrison said he was seeking an apology from the Chinese government after Zhao Lijian, a spokesman for China’s Foreign Ministry, posted the graphic image that shows a grinning soldier holding a bloodied knife to the throat of a veiled child, who is holding a lamb.